FlockyChou/vtubing.info/resources/other-guides-and-resources/cover-guide.md

 ---
-title: Covers Resources
+title: Recording a Cover
 layout: default
 parent: Other Guides and Resources
 grand_parent: Resources
-nav_order: 3
+nav_order: 2
 ---

-# Covers Resources
+# Recording a Song Cover
 {: .no_toc }

 ## Table of Contents